1. AION guide

 AION’s clinical performance based on published experience from routine diagnostic testing

 Utilizing data from routine diagnostic testing offers significant value by providing insights from larger, heterogeneous and more complex populations.
 This cohort captures variations in wet lab protocols, sequencing approaches, secondary analysis workflows and the quality of clinical information available for analysis.
-The cohort included 138 cases analyzed using the GRCh37 reference genome, including 122 cases with small variants and 16 cases with copy number variations (CNVs).
-The remaining 114 cases utilized the GRCh38 reference genome and included 90 cases with small variants and 24 cases with CNVs.
-Overall, the cohort included 159 singletons, comprising 119 singletons with small variants and 40 singletons with CNVs, and 93 trios, which exclusively featured small variants.
+Overall, the cohort included singletons and trios for small variants (trios exclusively in small variants), while CNVs/SVs were represented only as singletons.
+The cohort included 188 cases analyzed using the GRCh37 reference genome, including 135 cases with small variants and 53 cases with copy number variations (CNVs).
+The remaining 142 cases utilized the GRCh38 reference genome and included 106 cases with small variants and 36 cases with CNVs.
+For GRCh37, the cohort consisted of 40 trios (all with small variants) and 146 singletons (93 with small variants and 53 with CNVs).
+For GRCh38, the cohort included 79 trios (all with small variants) and 64 singletons (28 with small variants and 36 with CNVs)

 To evaluate the influence of phenotypic data on variant interpretation, all cases were initially submitted with Human Phenotype Ontology (HPO) terms and subsequently re-analyzed without them.
 This diverse distribution of reference genomes, variant types and case structures ensures that the evaluation of AION’s performance accurately reflects the varied genomic configurations and clinical scenarios encountered in everyday diagnostic settings.
 This diversity is essential to identify less common, potentially serious device limitations and adverse events.
 By incorporating this comprehensive and varied data, our aim is to demonstrate AION’s capability to perform reliably across a wide range of clinical environments, ensuring robust and accurate variant interpretation in routine diagnostic workflows.

-Table 3: Analytical and clinical performance results from the retrospective clinical cohort for SNVs (n=212) and CNVs/SVs (n=40).
+Table 3: Analytical and clinical performance results from the retrospective clinical cohort for SNVs (n=241) and CNVs/SVs (n=89).
+Analytical and Clinical performance is presented separately for the two prioritization lists provided by AION: AION Clues (AC) and AION Smoking Guns (SG).
 Results presented include a subset of the analytical performance results (analytical sensitivity, including confidence intervals), as well as clinical performance results (diagnostic sensitivity, including confidence intervals, positive predictive value (PPV), average variant rank and average number of unique variants).
+Analytical and clinical performance is presented separately for the two prioritization lists provided by AION: AION Clues (Table 3A) and AION Smoking Guns (Table 3B).
 CI: Confidence Interval, PPV: Positive Predictive Value.

 Analytical performance results